Luke Raley Player Props: Rays vs. Blue Jays

 Luke Raley At The Plate

-- Raley is batting .250 with six doubles, nine home runs and six walks.
+- Raley is batting .252 with six doubles, 10 home runs and six walks.

+- In eight games this season, he has hit a long ball (21.1%, and 8% of his trips to the plate).

-- Raley has picked up an RBI in 27.0% of his games this year, with more than one RBI in 13.5% of his games.
-He has also plated three or more runs in three contests.
+- Raley has driven in a run in 11 games this year (28.9%), including five games with more than one RBI (13.2%).
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.